grafana/mimir/docs/sources/guides/shuffle-sharding.md

 ### Query-frontend and Query-scheduler shuffle sharding

-By default all Cortex queriers can execute received queries for given tenant.
+By default, all Grafana Mimir queriers can execute received queries for a given tenant.

 When shuffle sharding is **enabled** by setting `-frontend.max-queriers-per-tenant` (or its respective YAML config option) to a value higher than 0 and lower than the number of available queriers, only specified number of queriers will execute queries for single tenant.